Global Conflict Resolution

 I also hold degrees outside Political Science, including Statistics from the University of Illinois and International History from the London School of Economics.

-Upcoming in Mar 2026: International Studies Association Annual Conference, Columbus, OH
+Upcoming in Mar 2026: International Studies Association (ISA) Annual Conference, Columbus, OH

 Independent Instructor